Trusted WordPress tutorials, when you need them most.

 If this doesn’t solve the problem, then you can restore your original theme.
 The easiest way is using the copy you downloaded to your computer.
 For more detailed instructions, please see our guide to using FTP to upload files to WordPress.

-WordPress uses an SEO friendly URL structure.
-Sometimes this permalink structure is not updated or set up properly, which may result in unexpected 404 errors on your site.
+WordPress uses an SEO-friendly URL structure.
+However, this permalink structure might not be updated or set up properly, which may result in unexpected 404 errors on your site.

-To regenerate your permalinks, go to Settings » Permalinks.
+To regenerate your permalinks, you’ll want to go to Settings » Permalinks.

 The WordPress permalink settings